- Programs & Services

-The highly skilled and well-trained general surgeons at Marina Del Rey Hospital care for patients with gallstones by providing an individualized treatment advice for each patient.
+The highly skilled and well-trained general surgeons at Cedars-Sinai Marina del Rey Hospital care for patients with gallstones by providing an individualized treatment advice for each patient.
 They can choose from the various conservative and surgical treatment methods available.

 The gallbladder is an organ situated just underneath the liver.
 It appears to be in the shape of a pear, and its major function is the storage of bile, which is produced by the liver, and is essential for the digestion of fats.
 During the process of digestion of our food, the gallbladder slowly releases bile through a tube called the common bile duct that connects the liver and gallbladder to the small intestine.